 Permaculture Design Certificate, 2015

 Clemson Certified Rain Garden Installer

-I attribute my love for native plants to the beautiful Appalachian Mountains where I was born and raised.
-I spent most of my free time as a child hiking, biking, and swimming in the woods near Asheville, NC surrounded by an abundance of biodiversity.
-After graduating from Appalachian State studying to become an interpretive park ranger, I decided it was time for a change of scenery.
-I moved to Charleston in 2016 and fell in love with the tropical environment.
-Working with Living Landscapes and Roots and Shoots Nursery gives me an opportunity to help create healthy yards with like minded gardeners and support Charleston's unique plants and animals.
+I attribute my love for plants to the beautiful Appalachian Mountains where I was born and raised.
+I spent most of my free time hiking, biking, and swimming in the woods, surrounded by an abundance of biodiversity.
+After graduating from Appalachian State University in 2016 with a degree in Recreation Management, I moved to Charleston and fell in love with the tropical environment.
+Working with Living Landscapes and Roots and Shoots Nursery gives me an opportunity to create healthy yards with like-minded gardeners and support Charleston's unique ecosystems.

 Convinced by a friend to take a botany class in college, I ended up loving it!
 I had already enjoyed hiking and it just became more fun knowing anecdotes about the plant friends I was passing.
 I kept up with that interest, however it wasn’t until years later I met a mentor who is very adamant about invasive plant control and has made me realize the detriment exotic plants can have on our special ecosystems.
 From that point on, I became very appreciative of native plants.
 There's so much variety here in the southeast!
 Come by the nursery and we can teach each other things.